SOMATIC AND PSYCHOSOMATIC TARGET GROUPS

 - Synchronisation of heart/circulation and brain waves to music rhythm.

-Studies on the above mechanisms can be found under our Science link.
+Studies of mechanisms can be found under our Science link.